15% OFF OR MORE WITH OFFER!

 If you haven’t already done so, you’ll need to get on that learner permit grind.
 To get your learner license you’ll have to take the Florida Drug and Alcohol Course (psst!
 There’s an app for that ).
 You’ll want to make sure you have all of your needed documentation and that you've reported the completion of your Florida Drug and Alcohol course before heading to the DHSMV.
 You'll also need to take a hearing a vision test when you get there, so be sure to bring along any contacts or glasses if you wear them!

 Next, you’ll take the written Florida DMV test.
 You can do this at the DHSMV or online by state-approved providers.
 We know the word “test” sounds a little intimidating, but it’s only 50 multiple-choice questions so don’t sweat it.
 You can also find plenty of test prep materials and practice tests online to make sure you’re ready for any curveballs.

 Completing the Basic Rider Course (BRC) is one of the last steps to getting your motorcycle driver license.
 The BRC is a motorcycle driver training course required by the Florida DMV.
 During the Basic Rider Course, you’ll finally be able to get on your bike and practice riding and motorcycle safety -- the moment you’ve been waiting for!
-In the course, you’ll receive classroom instruction over general best practices, highway safety and anything else you’ll need to know as a new motorcycle rider.
+In the course, you’ll receive classroom instruction on general best practices, highway safety, and anything else you’ll need to know as a new motorcycle rider.

 Upon successful completion of the steps above, all you have to do is stop in the DHSMV and pay the required endorsement fees.
 The fees include a $7 motorcycle endorsement fee and, if applicable, a $48 licensing fee.